 At the conference the participants are invited to present their research.
 They give what might amount to an “off-Broadway” preview of their job talk.
 After each presentation, a faculty member, followed by a graduate student, offers focused comments.
 Typically, the faculty member is in the same discipline as the speaker, and the graduate student is doing work in a different discipline.
 The participant then engages in an extended question and answer session with the TISS audience, an eclectic group of graduate students, faculty, and former government officials now living in the Triangle.
 The students are invited, if they wish, to revise their talks and submit them as papers to the editors of American Diplomacy, an electronic journal sponsored by TISS.

 The program has proven to be both an enjoyable and a useful event.
 It has helped outstanding students get critical exposure for their research at the point where they need it most, i.e., as they head out on the job market.
 It has also encouraged them to learn to make their ideas accessible to an eclectic audience.
 Many graduate students from Duke, North Carolina State University, and UNC-Chapel Hill who either serve as discussants or just come to attend the event, have also spoken warmly of their experiences.
 It has given them a chance to meet students with similar interests to their own, attend a stimulating conference at no expense to themselves, and find out what works and does not work in a public presentation.

 We are particularly gratified that a number of New Faces have continued to keep in touch with us.
-Several have found jobs in our area (at Duke and at Wake Forest University) and have become remained active players in our organization.
+Several have found jobs in our area and many others have participated in our events.
+Some – to our great satisfaction – have nominated their own students to participate in this event.
 We hope that the program will continue to enjoy the same vitality in future years as it does today.